SalvatoreFiengo/simon-game/Readme.md

 page will reload as soon as code will read settimeout.
 I could not find much on the web about this behaviour

-fix: remove method from "form" selector
+fix: remove method from "form" selector.

 ## Deployment